c4rt3z/hyprpuccin/README.md

 ## How to install

-Just drop all the files in your home directory, adjust monitor and keyboard config in hyprland, battery monitoring in waybar (if needed), and enjoy :3
+install dependencies and drop files from config to ~/.config

 ## Screenshots